Ted Galdi: Bestselling Author

 Here's a snapshot of the four levels of the marketing funnel:

 • Awareness.
-At this initial level, known as the "top of the funnel," you're focused on making people who've never heard of your business aware that it exists.
-For instance, a brand posts a TikTok video, which reaches many TikTok users who didn't yet know about the brand.
+At this initial level, known as the "top of the funnel," you're focused on making relevant readers, who haven't yet heard of you, aware of the type of books you write.
+For instance, you post a TikTok video, which reaches many users who read books in your genre, but hadn't previously heard of you.

 • Consideration.
-Here, the "middle of the funnel," you're focused on making people consider your products for purchase.
-For example, a brand might post a video on Facebook showing little-known uses of a product.
-Someone following that Facebook page may consider purchasing the product now that all the uses are evident.
+Here, the "middle of the funnel," you're focused on making readers who've heard of you consider purchasing your books.
+For example, you might post a video on Facebook about a book.
+Someone following your Facebook page, who hasn't yet bought any of your books, watches the video, and becomes interested in ordering.

 • Conversion.
-We're now at the "bottom of the funnel," where a brand tries to convert interested prospects into buyers.
-For instance, a brand could create an Instagram story with a 30%-off coupon code in it, which expires in 24 hours, urging followers to make a purchase today.
+We're now at the "bottom of the funnel," where you try to convert interested readers into buyers.
+For instance, you could create an Instagram story about a Kindle Countdown Deal for a book, which ends in just a few days, urging your followers to make a purchase today.

 • Loyalty.
 This stage is also part of the bottom of the funnel.
-Here, customers who are happy with a brand's product will take two more valuable actions - buy additional products and tell their friends/colleagues about the brand, leading to free, word-of-mouth advertising.
-For example, a brand may announce a new product on Facebook.
-Existing customers, who follow the Facebook page, not only purchase the product, but share the post with their Facebook friends.
+Here, readers who like your books can do two more helpful things - buy additional books and tell their friends about your books, leading to free, word-of-mouth advertising.
+For example, you announce a new book on Facebook.
+Existing readers, who follow the Facebook page, not only purchase the book, but share the post on Facebook.

-Do you already have a funnel strategy in place?
-If so, you can use social media to amplify the progress you're already making at each stage, or possibly get through a bottleneck you might have at a certain level.
+Do you already have an author funnel strategy in place?
+If so, you can use social media to amplify the progress you're already making at each stage.

-2. Use different social networks for different funnel stages
+2. Use different social networks for different stages of your author marketing funnel

 Social media marketing

-A mistake beginners in social media marketing often make is viewing all networks as different versions of the same thing.
+Try to avoid viewing all social networks as different versions of the same thing.
 Though certain social apps have a lot in common, they're all fundamentally unique.
 A post that performs well on one may hardly be noticed if duplicated on another.

 Because of these fundamental differences, certain social networks are better suited for certain funnel stages.
-Below, I'm going to give you an overview of the major social apps used for marketing, the type of content to make on each, and the funnel stages each are helpful for.
+Below, I'm going to give you an overview of the major social apps used for author marketing, the type of posts to make on each, and the funnel stages each are helpful for.

 Funnel Stages